chris88pence/opendosm/exampleSite/content/about-us.md

 <img src="https://raw.githubusercontent.com/DOSM-GitHub/opendosm/master/images/LogoDesign-OpenDOSM.png" alt="screenshot" width="50%">
 </p>

-Simbol shape streaming data (orange/blue): Kepelbagaian dataset disediakan memberi kelebihan capaian kepada pengguna khususnya para penyelidik, pendidik dan pelajar untuk menggunakan data sebenar.
+The orange and blue lines and dots illustrate the diversity of the data sets provided, giving users the advantage of access to use real data, especially researchers, educators, and students.

-Simbol incomplete cup: Keterbukaan platform dalam satu hub, one stop centre utk data terbuka - easy access
+The incomplete cup symbol represents the platform's openness and easy access in one hub.

-Simbol lubang kunci: unlock any possibilities to explore a real case study using real data for real analysis contributes to the country's well-being.
-Pemilihan data berdasarkan kesediaan data, real-time data, near real-time, dan data pentadbiran terkini.
+The keyhole symbol represents the ability to unlock and explore any possibility of utilising statistics in contributing to the country's well-being.
+Data selection is based on availability, real-time, near real-time, and the latest administrative data.